 In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-However, since you’re no longer an employee (that gets the benefit of having an employer pay half your taxes) you’re responsible to pay your own taxes every year.
-It hasn’t even been a whole year since I quit my job in May 2013 to work on my own business.
-But like any other freelancer, I had to face my first tax season as a self-employed taxpayer.
+It’s been a couple years since I quit my job in May 2013 to work on my own business.
+Like any other freelancer, I’ve had to face tax season as a self-employed taxpayer.

 1. Set up a separate tax savings account